5 Essential Job Search Email Templates

 The job search process can be daunting.
 You have to spruce up your resume, nail your cover letter, and go on a string of interviews that can be more nerve-wracking than a first date.
 And today’s job search means that you’re sending emails.
 Lots and lots of emails.
-And sending emails isn’t just surprisingly stressful—it also sucks away a LOT of valuable time.
+And sending emails isn’t just surprisingly stressful—it also sucks away a lot of valuable time.
 I’ve pulled together five job search email templates so you can focus on impressing your interviewer and landing the job.
-Use these throughout your hiring process and you’ll be able to shave hours off of your job application process!
+Use these job search email templates to shave hours off of your job application process!

 Have you ever wondered if applications you send online go into a black hole never to be seen (or heard from) again?
 I have!
 The best way to make sure that your resume gets seen by a human is through a referral.
-Do a quick LinkedIn and Facebook search to find out if your friends, family members, and connections know someone who works at the company.
-Now it’s time to reach out to them.
+Do a quick LinkedIn search to find out if your friends, family members, and connections know someone who works at the company.
+Now it’s time to reach out to them using this job search email template.

 Dear X,